Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Extraction of LCDA shape parameters and form factors at

 \section{Extraction of LCDA shape parameters and form factors at $q^{2}=0$}

-With all the relevant theoretical pre-requisites and the various input parameters discussed we now move onto the extraction of the shape parameters of LCDAs of the participating mesons that were introduced in subsection \ref{subsection:LCDAs}.
-We do this by constructing a chi-square function maintaining the shape parameters as free parameters and then optimize it to extract the required parameters.
+With all the relevant theoretical prerequisites and the various input parameters discussed, we now move on to the extraction of the shape parameters of LCDAs of the participating mesons that were introduced in subsection \ref{subsection:LCDAs}.
+We do this by constructing a chi-square function, maintaining the shape parameters as free parameters, and then optimising it to extract the required parameters.
 The chi-square function to be constructed has the form